 Do you have good facilities for the disabled?

 The site is fully accessible for people with disabilities and there is a covered side-of-stage viewing area for people in wheelchairs with a wheelchair-accessible toilet and washing facilities nearby.
-We offer a free carer ticket for every disabled ticket purchased.
+We offer a half price carer ticket for every full price disabled ticket purchased.
 Please include proof of disability which will be handled in total confidence.
 Please also inform us of any special considerations we should be aware of.Click here

 to read more.